 Poison ivy, poison oak, and poison sumac together produce more cases of allergic contact dermatitis than all other allergens combined.
 The resulting rash can range from mildly unpleasant to a true emergency with intense swelling, blistering, and oozing.
 With even a moderate case, the itching can seem unbearable.
-Most of the treatments are aimed at reducing the itching, until the self-limited rash runs its course, which takes about two weeks.
+Most of the poison ivy, poison oak and poison sumac treatments are aimed at reducing the itching, until the self-limited rash runs its course, which takes about two weeks.

 Here are some tips for treating poison ivy, oak, and sumac rashes:

 Try using a towel or washcloth soaked in either plain tap water or Burow’s Solution (an astringent solution — you can make it yourself using Domeboro tablets or powder packets available over-the-counter).
 This can help relieve the intense itching and remove dry crust that has formed as a result of the rash.

 A fan blowing over the cool compress will diminish some of the heat of the itching and help to dry up some of the ooze coming from the rash.
 As the skin is cooling, the blood vessels compress and that cuts down on the itching and the new ooze.